bmdeen/fmriPermPipe/README.md

 ### Functional analysis

-Two methods are provided for computing whole-brain General Linear Model-based statistics: nonparametric permutation-based analysis, and parametric analysis using FSL's Improved Linear Model.
+Several methods are provided for computing whole-brain General Linear Model-based statistics: a permutation-based analysis, as well as Generalized Least Squares-based methods, using FSL's FILM and AFNI's 3dREMLfit.

 In computing individual-subject fMRI time-series statistics, the issue of temporal autocorrelation must be addressed.
-Autocorrelation implies that individual fMRI time points are not independent measurements, violating assumptions of ordinary least squares.
-This can be addressed in one of two ways: 1) using nonparametric statistics that avoid any assumptions about the structure of temporal autocorrelation; 2) parametrically modeling temporal autocorrelation structure, and using this model to prewhiten linear model residuals before computing statistics.
-When using a parametric approach, the specific method used to model autocorrelation is also important to consider.
-While AR(1)-based approaches to modeling temporal autocorrelation have been found to underestimate parameter variance (Eklund et al. 2012), more robust estimation procedures used by FSL's improved linear model have been argued to yield largely unbiased variance estimates (Woolrich et al. 2001).
+Autocorrelation implies that individual fMRI time points are not independent measurements, violating assumptions of ordinary least squares, and introducing a difficult problem of properly estimating the variance of beta and contrast estimates.
+This can be addressed in one of two ways: 1) using permutation-based statistics that avoid modeling autocorrelation structure; 2) using Feasible Generalized Least Squares, in which temporal autocorrelation is estimated from the data, and then used to determine error and contrast variance.
+With strategy 2, the specific method used to estimate autocorrelation is a critical consideration, and the topic of some controversy in the literature (Eklund et al. 2012, 2016; Lenoski et al. 2008; Olszowy et al. 2019).

-FPP offers implementations of both types of statistical model: a nonparametric option (`fpp.func.modelPerm` and `fpp.func.model2ndPerm`), and a parametric option, using FSL's Improved Linear Model (`fpp.func.modelFeat` and `fpp.func.model2ndFeat`).
-When using the parametric option, we recommend validating the statistical modeling by checking null distributions of test statistics by evaluating models in resting-state data, with no task-driven responses.
+FPP offers three methods for statistical modeling: permutation-based (`fpp.func.modelPerm`); nonparametric GLS-based, using FSL's Improved Linear Model (FILM, `fpp.func.modelFilm`); and parametric GLS-based, using AFNI's 3dREMLfit (`fpp.func.modelArma`).
+FSL's method involves computing nonparametric voxelwise estimates of temporal autocorrelation, and smoothing these estimates across frequency and space (Woolrich et al. 2001).
+The initial paper on this method found that the resulting variance estimates were largely unbiased, but more recent work has found otherwise (Lenoski et al. 2008, Olszowy et al. 2019).
+AFNI's method uses a voxelwise parametric ARMA(1,1) model to estimate autocorrelation.
+This method has been found to outperform other commonly used GLS-based methods in accurately modeling autocorrelation (Olszowy et al. 2019).

+Whichever method is used to conduct inference, we recommend validating the results.
+There are two primary methods for this: assessing the whiteness of the residual frequency spectrum, for GLS-based methods (Lenoski et al. 2008, Olszowy et al. 2019), and assessing null distributions of test statistics by evaluating models in resting-state data collected with the same pulse sequence parameters (Woolrich et al. 2001, Eklund et al. 2012).
+Note that whether a given approach yields valid statistics may depend on data collection parameters, such as TR value.

-After running second-level modeling (within-subject, cross-run), correction for multiple comparisons should be implemented before evaluating whole-brain statistical maps.
+For all modeling approaches, second-level (within-subject, cross-run) analyses are performed using `fpp.func.model2ndLevel`.
+After this step, correction for multiple comparisons should be implemented before evaluating whole-brain statistical maps.
 Multiple comparison correction is not currently built into 2nd-level modeling scripts.
 However, false discovery rate-based correction can be implemented using `fpp.func.analysis.fdrCorrect`.

 **Details on permutation-based statistical inference.** `fpp.func.modelPerm` computes within-subject statistics using a permutation test.
 Specifically, on each iteration (of 5,000 total, by default) the order of blocks within an experiment is randomly permuted, and voxelwise contrast values are computed, in order to build a null distribution of contrast values at each voxel.
 As with any permutation test, this analysis relies on the assumption of exchangeability (in this case, of block orders): that under the null hypothesis of no condition differences, the distribution of the test statistic is identical regardless of block order.
 The best way to ensure that this criterion is satisfied is to build it into the design of the experiment by using a randomization scheme to determine block order.
 For more details of the logic of permutation-based fMRI analysis, see Nichols and Holmes (2001).